StackVista/stackstate-docs/setup/agent/k8sTs-agent-request-tracing.md

 Enabling trace header injection is a two-step process:

- 1. Install the mutating webhook into the cluster by adding `--set httpHeaderInjectorWebhook.enabled=true` to the helm upgrade invocation when installing the Rancher Observability agent.
+ 1. Install the mutating webhook into the cluster by adding `--set httpHeaderInjectorWebhook.enabled=true` to the helm upgrade invocation when installing the SUSE Observability agent.
 By default the sidecar injector generates its own self-signed certificate, requiring cluster roles to install these into the cluster.
 It is also possible to [manage your own certificates](/setup/agent/k8sTs-agent-request-tracing-certificates.md) in a more restricted environment.
  2. For every pod that has a endpoint which processes http(s) requests, place the annotation `http-header-injector.stackstate.io/inject: enabled` to have the sidecar injected.

 {% hint style="warning" %}